MetroSynth/DBRS_assessment01/readme.md

 For generating a cleaned master data frame, I joined in the zip-code-to-borough dimension table mentioned above.
 I also noticed many records had improper text data in the zip code field or too many digits.
 For the differentiating the properly mapped borough field from the one brought in with the raw data, I renamed the old one as **borough_raw**.
 I used regex to strip out the unnecessary data where possible prior to performing the join, so that as many records as possible would join properly.

 ### RUNNING THE ANALYSIS
-To find the results of the three questions from the assessment I broke out the result sets into three separate function.
+To find the results of the three questions from the assessment I broke out the result sets into three separate functions.
 Running each of these three will return its respective dataframe to the notebook’s user to view on screen.
 I have also included statements to save the results as a local csv for later analysis.
 The three result files are:
 1. top10_by_borough.csv
 2. top10_by_top_zips.csv
 3. borough_complaint_indices.csv